 And is you use our WordPress plugin it’s even easier and more efficient.
 More on that below.

 First let’s get into the purpose of this article which is all about LearnDash’s Video Progression feature.
-We want to present to you the pros and cons of using this feature along with any pertinent information we fell you need to know.
+We want to present to you the pros and cons of using this feature along with any pertinent information we feel you need to know.

 Before we get into this important LearnDash feature, let’s touch on the LearnDash architecture for just a moment in case you aren’t familiar with it.

 In LearnDash you create Courses which contain Lessons, Topics, and Quizzes.
 While Topics and Quizzes are optional and certainly used, the Lessons are what create the bulk of the Course and are the heart of LearnDash.
+They containt the actual learning materials.

 Within a Lesson you can add various learning materials such as videos, text, PDFs, audio, etc. The vast majority of online learning is done via video, so of course LearnDash is going to put video at the forefront of it’s learning methods.
 You can add one or more video to every Lesson you add to LearnDash.